Environment Variables

 Local Development

-In this example, the localhost environment’s .env
+In this example, the localhost environment’s environment/localhost.json

-file sets API_CREDENTIALS
+file sets MY_API_CREDENTIALS

 to the unencrypted basic-auth credentials user:password